-Quality of Sewage - Chemical, Physical and Biological Characteristics of Sewage
+Quality of Sewage - Chemical, Physical and Biological Characteristics

 The physical characteristics of wastewater include those items that can be detected using the physical senses.
 They are temperature, color, odor, and solids.